• Homeowner

 What does EWOV do once they have received a complaint?

-EWOV will make an assisted call to your utilities provider
+EWOV will contact your utility provider

 EWOV will investigate the complaint

-If your utilities provider does not contact you after EWOV makes an assisted call to themEWOV will investigate the complaint.
-At this stage, they may gather any relevant information required to help you and the provider solve the problem fairly and reasonably.
+If your utility provider does not contact you after EWOV has referred the complaint to them, or the complaint has not been resolved, contact EWOV again and let them know.
+EWOV will then investigate the complaint.
+At this stage, they may gather any relevant information required from you and the utility provider to work with you and the utility provider to solve the problem fairly and reasonably.
 This stage could take around a month, depending on how complex the issue is.

-EWOV will make a decision
+EWOV will help you reach a resolution

-Once EWOV makes a decision, you will have two options:
+If EWOV makes a decision, you will have two options:

 Extra Resources